-Small bench centrifuges are the simplest form of centrifuge used to separation a small amount of material that sediments quickly.
+Small bench centrifuges are the simplest form of centrifuge, used to separate a small amount of material that sediments quickly.

-Several manufacturers, such as Sigma, Drucker Company, BD (Becton, Dickinson and Company), Franklin Lakes etc) make this type of centrifuge as it is one of the most commonly used and inexpensive.
+Several manufacturers, such as Sigma, Drucker Company, Becton, Dickinson and Company, Franklin Lakes etc) make this type of centrifuge as it is one of the most commonly used and inexpensive.

 Small microfuge tubes (Figure 2A) or test tubes (Figure 2B) are used into which samples are kept before putting them inside centrifuge.

 It also has other applications in areas such as cytology, histology, pharmaceutical, and clinical laboratories.

-The size of standard microfuge tubes generally used ranges from 200μl to 2ml.
-They are used in molecular biology and biochemistry research to store and to centrifuge small amounts of liquids.
+The size of standard microfuge tubes generally ranges from 200μl to 2ml.
+These are used in molecular biology and biochemistry research to store and to centrifuge small amounts of liquids.

 Eppendorf tube is a generic trademark for microfuge or microcentrifuge tubes (Figure 3).
 Eppendorf Company was a major manufacturer of this item, but now many manufacturers make them.